gwolfis/A10-Demo-Container-Web-App/readme.md

 -----------------
 Where to Download?
 -----------------
-The A10 Demo Container Web App can be downloaded from Docker Hub by following the link: <https://hub.docker.com/repository/docker/gwolfis/a10-aadc-demo>
+The A10 Demo Container Web App can be pulled from Docker Hub by following the link: <https://hub.docker.com/r/gwolfis/a10-aadc-demo>

 -------------
 Documentation